alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-10-11-rule-on-asking-forgiveness-for-kafirs.md

 ---
-layout: post
-publisher: alsalafiyyah@icloud.com
-title: "Ruling on asking forgiveness for the disbelievers"
 hijri: Safar 24, 1442
-source: "Fatawa Al-Lajnah Ad-Da'imah no. 10615 question 1"
 lang: en
-locale: en
+layout: post
-note: true
+mass_edited: true
-category: [shirk]
-summary: "It is not (proper) for the Prophet and those who believe to ask Allâh’s Forgiveness for the Mushrikûn (polytheists, idolaters, pagans, disbelievers in the Oneness of Allâh), even though they be of kin, after it has become clear to them that they are the dwellers of the Fire (because they died in a state of disbelief)."
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Al-Afifi
     url: /biography/afifi/
   members:
   - name: Shaykh Abdullah Ibn Ghudayyan
     url: /biography/ghudayyan/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Ad-Da'imah no. 10615 question 1
+summary: It is not (proper) for the Prophet and those who believe to ask Allâh’s Forgiveness for the Mushrikûn (polytheists, idolaters, pagans, disbelievers in the Oneness of Allâh), even though they be of kin, after it has become clear to them that they are the dwellers of the Fire (because they died in a state of disbelief).
+title: Ruling on asking forgiveness for the disbelievers
 ---

 ### Question: